-Immutable ledger and the Distributed Peer-to-Peer network makes blockchain what it is, a secure medium of storing information.
-Today, in our blockchain roadmap crash course, we will understand how the immutable ledger and the distributed network work.
+Immutable ledger and the Distributed Peer-to-Peer network make blockchain what it is, a secure medium of storing information.
+Today, we will understand how the immutable ledger and the distributed network work.

-A ledger, in simple words is just a book of records.
-A book that records transactions, events, data or anything of value.
-In case of the Bitcoin blockchain, the ledger is digital and records transactions from one party to another.
+A ledger, in simple words, is just a book of records.
+A book that records transactions, events, data, or anything of value.
+In the case of the Bitcoin blockchain, the ledger is digital and records transactions from one party to another.

-The reason why this ledger is secure is because the entries in this ledger are cryptographically linked to each other.
-So in case a malicious entity wants to change an entry in the ledger, the cryptographic linkage would force that entity to change all corresponding entries in the ledger.
-If this sounds confusing, you should check out this post on Hash Cryptography, where we talk about this in great detail.
+The reason why this ledger is secure is that the entries in this ledger are cryptographically linked to each other.
+So in case, a malicious entity wants to change an entry in the ledger, the cryptographic linkage would force that entity to change all corresponding entries in the ledger.

 Distributed Peer To Peer Network

-If the ledger on any single node is tampered, its neighbouring nodes come together and tell the node that the copy of the ledger it possesses is different from the copy all the other nodes have.
+If the ledger on any single node tampers, its neighboring nodes come together and tell the node that the copy of the ledger it possesses is different from the copy all the other nodes have.
 And so, the tampered node reverts back to the previous unaltered state corresponding to the other nodes.

 Sign Up today on The Blockchain School, to unlock more content on Blockchain.